 The word vegan only partially explains what a person is “not” eating—and does very little when it comes to clarifying what someone is eating.
 Just avoiding all animal products is not necessarily going to afford you with much protection against cancer or any other chronic disease.
-The key is deriving more and more of your calories from the healthiest of foods—whole plants: lots of greens, legumes, vegetables, fruits, nuts and seeds.
+The key is deriving more and more of your calories from the healthiest of foods—whole plants: lots of greens, legumes, vegetables, grains, fruits, nuts and seeds.

 While mainstream sources like Dr. William Sears (see link below) strongly endorse a mostly plant-based diet, there are many other sources who disagree.
 Here’s an excerpt from the Dr. Sears website:

 Are vegetarians really healthier in the long-run?
 Absolutely, positively, yes!
 Even though nutritionists seem to disagree on many topics, all agree that plant-eaters and fish-eaters tend to live longer and healthier lives than do animal eaters.
 In every way, the brocolli-munchers tend to be healthier than the beef-eaters:

 Vegetarians have a lower incidence of cancer, especially colon, stomach, mouth, esophagus, lung, prostate, bladder, and breast cancers.
 The protection against intestinal cancers is probably due to the fiber in a plant-based diet.

 Dr. Sears goes on to quote a number of large studies that back up his claims about vegetarians being healthier overall, including a lower risk of cancer.
 So the answer is yes, some vegans get cancer—but less frequently than do the meat-eaters.
 We all know that Steve Jobs (self-described vegan) died of pancreatic cancer but we don’t know what version of the vegan diet he followed.